ZachMK25/linked-blog-starter-md/FL25 SJSU/255 - Data Mining/Syllabus.md

 Paper Presentation
-- pick data mining project from Google Scholar
+- pick data mining project from Google Scholar (Make sure its from a good journal or conference, ideally last 2-3 years)
 - 2-3 people
 - summary of paper
 	- how paper/algo can be improved
 - ~13 slides
+	- PICTURES, DIAGRAMS, GRAPHS, ETC.
+	- NOT JUST TEXT
 - 30-40 minute presentation
 - upload 1 page review of the paper
 	- INDIVIDUAL